HL7/fhir-shorthand/input/pagecontent/reference.md

 In this specification, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

-### About this Guide
+### About the Specification
-This guide uses syntax expressions to illustrate the FSH language.
+The FSH specification uses syntax expressions to illustrate the FSH language.
 While FSH has a formal grammar (see [Appendix](#appendix-formal-grammar)), most readers will find the syntax expressions more instructive.

 Syntax expressions uses the following conventions: